Deformations of rational curves in positive characteristic

-To state our results, we first recall some classical invariants of singularities.
-For the remainder of the Introduction except Section \ref{A criterion of the smoothness of the normalization of a curve over an imperfect field}, we fix an algebraically closed field $k$ of characteristic $p>0$.
-Let $C$ be an integral curve over $k$.
-Let $\pi \colon \widetilde{C} \to C$ be the normalization morphism.
-For each closed point $x\in C$, the \textit{$\delta$-invariant} of $C$ at $x$ is defined by
+We recall some classical invariants of singularities.
+Let $C$ be an integral curve over an algebraically closed field $k$ of characteristic $p>0$.
+For each closed point $x\in C$, the $\delta$-invariant and the Jacobian number of $C$ at $x$ are defined as follows: \begin{enumerate} \item The \textit{$\delta$-invariant} is defined by

-The $\delta$-invariant is one of the most frequently used invariants of a singular point of a curve.